sebbbbby/war_card_game/README.md

 The game continues until one player runs out of cards.
 The player with cards remaining wins.

 # Implementation

     1) Create Classes for the Game, Player, Deck and Cards
-    2) Create game loop to implement START GAME
+    2) Distribute Cards equally (Have Players able to keep and exchange cards as needed)
-    3) Distribute Cards equally
+    3) Create game loop to implement START GAME
-    4) One card per player will be revealed (printed) and compared, winner takes both function
+    4) One card per player will be revealed (printed) and compared, winner takes both function (print function)
     5) Continue and evalute cards at play till game complete

 ## Contributing

-__Add your name here!__
+**Add your name here!**